hack4impact/flask-base/README.md

 For Windows users having issues with binding to a redis port locally, refer to [this issue](https://github.com/hack4impact/flask-base/issues/132).

+## Gettin up and running with Docker

+Currently we have a `Dockerfile` intended for testing purposes and it automates the whole cycle of running the application, setting up the database and redis.

+##### How to use the docker file
+In only two simple steps :
+- `docker build -t <image_name> .
+- `docker run -it -d -p 5000:5000 --name <container name> <image_name> /bin/bash`
+- to run in foreground mode `docker run -it -p 5000:5000 --name <container name> <image_name> /bin/bash`

+##### Note

+A more robust version with docker-compose is being developed to separate redis in separate container and allow the deployment of production-level applications automatically without the need of manual provisioning

 ## Formatting code

 Before you submit changes to flask-base, you may want to autoformat your code with `python manage.py format`.